offbynull/learn/Bioinformatics/input/input.md

     * Fragment_SEQs may be missing for some parts of the genome, resulting in missing nodes / edges.
  2. More than one Eulerian cycle means that it isn't possible to definitively know what the original genome was.

-Never the less, in an ideal world where most of these problems don't exist, finding Eulerian would be a good way to guess the genome.
+Never the less, in an ideal world where most of these problems don't exist, finding Eulerian cycles would be a good way to guess the genome.

 ```{note}
 Although these practical problems make it impossible to get the entire genome, it's still possible to pull out large parts of the genome.
 This is discussed in the subsequent section Algorithms/Assembly/Find Contigs_TOPIC.